 Do you want to start a blog but there are things that are holding you back?
-If you have ever thought about starting your own blog but fears are getting in the way, this post will show you how to get past your fears.
+If you have ever thought about starting your own blog but your fear of blogging is getting in the way, this post will show you how to get past your fears.

 A few months before starting The Curious Frugal, I had been writing blog posts in my free time.
 Although back then I didn’t know that they were going to be blog posts.
 I was just writing down my musings about how to make extra money, budgeting and saving money, living a unique life, trying new things, being frugal, living simply.

 When I read them over, I realized that my ideas couldhelp other people.
 This blog wasn’t something that had been brewing around in my head for years.
 It was a natural culmination of what I was already writing for my own personal use and expression.
 These were topics I loved and which felt important to me.
 Why I started my blog is because I wanted a way to share them and to be part of a conversation and a community.

-As soon I decided that I would start a blog and share these posts, another part of me piped up in the background and whispered things like:
+As soon I decided that I would start my first blog and share these posts, another part of me piped up in the background and whispered things like:

 What if nobody reads my blog?